← Back to 後漢書

 [] 鹿 鷿 * () **[]* 宿

 Commentary: yuanyang mate for life.
 Ou names silver gulls.
 Yi covers river teals.
-The Er ya identifies cang as graylag-type fowl.
+The Er ya says "Cang is the elk-goose."
 Modern folk style it the ‘melon goose.’
 Read gua like ‘melon.’
-Lu names the cormorant.”
-Yang Fu marvels at cormorant parturition—chicks strung like silk from the maw.
+Lu names the cormorant.
+Yang Fu's Records of Strange Things says: "It can dive deep water, seize fish and eat them; it lays no eggs but bears chicks among pools and marshes—after bearing it vomits them forth; many births yield eight or nine, few five or six; they emerge linked like silk ends.
 Yet these divers nest high in the canopy.”
-Yi is the white-fronted goose.”
-Lu denotes snowy egrets.”
+Yi is the white-fronted goose.
+Lu denotes snowy egrets.
 Pi uses fanqie bu-li.
-The damaged graph sounds ti.”
+The damaged graph sounds ti.
 The Fang yan opens: the variant bai.
-The passage refers to tiny wild teal whose fat polishes blades where the manuscript breaks.
-Qin means roost.”
+The passage refers to tiny wild teal whose fat polishes blades where the manuscript breaks."
+Qin means roost.
 The ode sighs ‘they settle softly.’”
-Ya marks the water’s lip.”
+Ya marks the water’s lip.

 85